ephraimduncan/awesome-developer-dictionary/README.md

 - **sandbox**: a testing environment that isolates untested code changes and outright experimentation from the production environment or repository, in the context of software development including Web development and revision control.
 - **server**: a computer that provides data to other computers.
 - **setter**: a method that sets the value of a property.
+- **Software Engineering**: is the process of analyzing user needs and designing, constructing, and testing end-user applications that will satisfy these needs through the use of software programming languages.
 - **Source Code**: is any collection of code, with or without comments, written using a human-readable programming language, usually as plain text.
 - **statement**: a single line of code that is used to perform a specific task.
 - **string**: a sequence of characters.
+- **String Concatenation**: s the operation of joining character strings end-to-end.
 - **subexpression**: a part of an expression that is by itself a correct expression.
 - **SVG (Scalable Vector Graphics)**: a vector graphics file format that enables two-dimensional images to be displayed in XML pages on the Web.
 - **syntax**: The grammer of a programming language.